- The PSC

 The Administrative Division provides the internal support functions for the Commission.
 Functions include personnel management, financial management, scheduling and recording Commission proceedings, and public, media and legislative relations.
 The Utilities Division oversees the activities and services of providers regulated by the PSC and provide technical assistance and information to the Commission.

 The Executive Director is the Commission's chief executive officer responsible for managing and coordinating the agency's administrative operations.

 The Utilities Division responsibilities are carried out organizationally through several units including: telecommunications, natural gas, electric, legal and facilities protection.
 The Utilities Director oversees these units and ensures they carry out their assigned duties.

 This Office is responsible for the fiscal, budgetary and procurement functions of the PSC; prepares and monitors the budget; and manages the facilities for the Commission.

-Public Information Officer: Bill Edge
+Public Information Officer: Tom Krause

-The Public Information Officer prepares press releases and media advisories, maintains the Commission's public information files, serves as a Commission spokesperson and acts as a legislative liaision with the General Assembly of Georgia.
+The Public Information Officer prepares press releases and media advisories, maintains the Commission's public information files, serves as a Commission spokesperson and acts as a legislative liaison with the General Assembly of Georgia.
 Responsibilities include managing the Commission's legislative agenda, providing technical assistance to the legislators, coordinating implementation of proposed legislation and assisting others involved in accomplishing the Commission's legislative goals.

-Executive Secretary: Reece McAlister
+Executive Secretary: Sallie Tanner